-There are ninety- three (93) University Organizations in Nigeria, comprising twenty-five (25) Federal Universities, thirty (30) State Universities, thirty-one (31) Private Universities, and seven (7) other Degree-Awarding Tertiary Institutions.
-The universities are complex social organizations occupying a strategic position in the education ladder of Nigeria.
-They are made up of people with differ-rent backgrounds in terms of need, skills, talents, status, competencies, knowledge, behavioural styles, interest and perceptions.
-(Nakpodia, 2003).
-In fact, the high level manpower needed for the national growth and develop-ment are produced by the universities which are seen as learning organizations.
-According to the National Policy on Education (NPE, 2004), universities as learning orga-nizations, are centres of excellence, teaching, research and store houses of knowledge.
+The university is made up of people with different backgrounds in terms of needs, skills, talents, status, competencies, knowledge, behavioral styles, interest and perceptions (Nakpodia, 2003).
+In fact, the skills and high level manpower needed for the growth and development of any nation are produced by the universities, which are seen as learning organizations.
+According to the National Policy on Education (NPE, 2004), universities as learning organizations are centers of excellence, teaching, research and store houses of knowledge.
 The aims of university education are:

-- The acquisition, development and inculcation of the proper value orientation for the survival of the individual and the society. - The development of the intellectual capacities of individual to understand and appreciate their environment. - The acquisition of both physical and intellectual skill, which will enable individual to develop into useful members of the community. - The acquisition for an objective view of the local and external environs.
+- 1. The acquisition, development and inculcation of the proper value orientation for the survival of the individual and the society. - 2.
+The development of the intellectual capacities of individual to understand and appreciate their environment. - 3.
+The acquisition of both physical and intellectual skill, which will enable individual to develop into useful members of the community. - 4.
+The acquisition for an objective view of the local and external environs.